vivi168/yt/README.md

-Browser youtube video and download them from command line.
+Browse youtube video and download them directly from the command line.
+You need BeautifulSoup 4 and youtube-dl

 You can do a global youtube search:
   ./yt -s "your query string"